 Going on a trip of a lifetime?
 Worried about packing?
 How to pack carry on for an around the World trip?
 This list will cover all the necessary tips and recommended brands and items to pack for an extensive trip.
-There are some similarities to packing for a 2 week week trip, so you have a starting point you are used to, but long extensive trips are another beast and do require different types of items and planning.
+There are some similarities to packing for a two week trip, so you have a starting point you are used to, but long extensive trips are another beast and do require different types of items and planning.
 This guide will cover it all, from both women’s and men’s clothing to accessories and electronics, as well as a camping section.
 We even have a printable PDF to help you plan and a packing list for a world trip!

 Ultimate Travel List – Click Here for the list in PDF

 This list should be used as guidance.

 First, understand where you are going.
 What is the general weather in that part of the world?
 Pack to accommodate the weather and lifestyle you will have at that location.
 Going to Southeast Asia?
 Bring beach clothes.
 Heading to Nepal?
 Bring your trekking gear.
 Going to South America for 1 year?
 Bring comfortable clothes that could adjust for both warm and cool weather.
 Know your terrain before you pack.